tompanenko/TelloDronePy3/README.md

 Instructions adapted from: https://mathalope.co.uk/2015/05/07/opencv-python-how-to-install-opencv-python-package-to-anaconda-windows/

+# Documentation

-# Tutorial handout
+## Tutorial handout
 This package has been used as part of a 1-day workshop (around 6 hours) for the Boston University Upward Bound Math and Science program.
 This workshop was geared toward high-school students with no prior programming experience.
 Part of the workshop is based on the handout provided as LaTeX source under the tex directory.

+## Original SDK documentation
+The documentation for the SDK for the drone and the mission pads is available at https://www.ryzerobotics.com/tello-edu/downloads.
+A copy of the relevant PDF files is available under the `docs` subdirectory.

 # Known issues
 Issuing the tello.stream_on() command quickly after the tello.takeoff() command sometimes results in the drone stopping to sending state updates and acknowledgements to commands for a few minutes (although the drone still might execute the commands).

-# Original SDK documentation
-The documentation for the SDK for the drone and the mission pads is available at https://www.ryzerobotics.com/tello-edu/downloads.
-A copy of the relevant PDF files is available under the `docs` subdirectory.

 # Authors